DevAkshay434/craffteine-assistant-chatbot--1-/replit.md

 6.  **Formula Naming**: User provides a name for their blend.
 7.  **Finalization**: Summary and redirect URL to Shopify.

 The AI dynamically adjusts questions and recommendations based on user input, ensuring a personalized experience.
 Emma, the AI, acts as a helpful conversational guide, avoiding structured lists and maintaining a natural, human-like interaction style with natural language processing for flexible input parsing and confusion handling.

-Emma maintains conversation context and can handle casual interruptions (greetings, small talk) while remembering where in the formula-building flow she was, ensuring users don't lose progress.
+**Conversation Memory & Context Handling:**
+Emma maintains strict conversation context through a "Prime Directive" system that ensures formula building is always her primary goal.
+When users ask off-topic questions (weather, news, time, math) or provide casual greetings ("hi", "hello"), Emma:
+1. Answers briefly (1 sentence maximum)
+2. Immediately returns to the exact component she was asking about before the interruption
+3. Never loses track of the conversation flow
+4. Never restarts from Goal unless the conversation is truly new
+5. Tracks which components have been collected and continues with missing components

+The system implements a strict resume protocol after function calls (off-topic questions), ensuring Emma always returns to the same component rather than advancing prematurely.

 ### AI and Personalization